DUNE/dunedb/docs/schemas.md

 validity: {
   startDate: <Date>       // Date this version becomes active
   version: <integer>	    // version number for validity; later numbers are more correct
-  changedFrom: <ObjectId> // Row number of the last version of this form.
-SHOULD be version-1...
+  ancestor_id: <ObjectId> // _id  of the version edited to create this one.
 }
 ```